THE RETURN OF NOTHING - advertisement for film script sponsorship

-A TV documentary producer on the planet Klon finds, in a tourist sight of ancient ruins, a parchment and so discovers the Tibetans of our planet's wisdom - the Universe's wisdom in reality.
-So the same revelations come to the same incarnations of soul-spirit on this planet as on Earth.
+On the other side of our galaxy, on a planet that is Earth's twin, a TV documentary producer finds, in a tourist sight of ancient ruins, a secret cave.
+Through this he discovers the Tibetans of our planet's wisdom on the planet Klon - the Universe's wisdom in reality.

-Boy’s journey begins and ends with a computer.
+Then Boy’s journey begins and ends with a computer.
 In the modern Western world in 1990, Melbourne, though it could be any city on the cutting edge.
-Boy in his mid 20s, begins to gain realization of self talking to his friends.
+Boy in his mid 20s, begins to gain realization of self talking to his friends Jean-Claude and Claudia.
 They want to understand him, are in a way astounded by him, but fail to grasp the message.
 Seeing Boy as a genius but an egotist and in a way despising him.
-Claudia, his girlfriend represents the East.
+Claudia, represents the East.
 A beautiful young Vietnamese woman.
 She sees the truth more clearly, but she too cannot make the leap of faith to enter Boy's realm.
 She is still enraptured by the Romantic.
-Boy's half aboriginal heritage as one of the denied stolen generation of Australia plays subtly on his sub-conscious.

-From Boy and Claudia sensually making love, we move to the despair of loneliness and alienation in the modern world's offer of pleasure.
-At Airlie Beach in 1992, Boy is a few years older, in his late twenties and he begins to show doubts in his role as saviour.
+From sensually making love, we move to the despair of loneliness and alienation in the modern world's offer of pleasure.
+At Airlie Beach in 1993, Boy is a few years older, in his late twenties and he begins to show doubts in his role as saviour.
 The world now appears to him as hell.
-He fights to keep his sanity and his belief in his mission of universal love through a letter to Claudia.
-He does not realize that she is betraying him.
+He fights to keep his sanity and his belief in his mission of universal love through a letter to Claudia, who is betraying him.
 There is a mad holy lostness about Boy reflected in the increasing collage of disjointed symbols thrust upon the viewer; almost schizophrenic yet verging on heaven.
 Air Lie Be ach.

 The hedonism of the tropical resort, sex, drugs, music and idleness and Boy's attempt to find spiritual love, brings us to a flashback of Boy's grandfather talking to him about love as a child and then a flashforward and we are transposed to the future, to Boy as the wise old man lecturing his story to the masses in 2060 AD, when the spiritual transformation of the West has been vindicated.